adamsteele/MinimaCAD/README.md

 ==========

 Credit goes to Adrian over at http://yo4hhp.wordpress.com/ who did the original Eagle work and Ashhar Farhan over at http://www.phonestack.com/farhan/minima.html for the original Minima design.
+There is a mailing list at http://www.freelists.org/archive/minima/recent for the Minima radio.
 ==========

 What I've done is combine the two radio boards in to a single eagle brd/sch file and wrote up a BOM for DigiKey.